-NAVD88 = North American Verticle Datum 1988 this is you elevation level as established in 1988.
+NAVD88 = North American Verticle Datum 1988, this is your elevation level as established in 1988.
 NAVD 88 is the current American national standard.

 Get a Topographic Survey:

-So all these elevations are theoretical without a topographic survey.
+Elevations are indicated on a topographic survey.
 Hire a licensed land survey to conduct a full architectural survey of your property with topography.
 The topography or topos are elevations of your land as per the NAVD 88 datum.
 So to continue with the example from above if your DFE is 13 and your land is at 7 than your house needs to be built 6 feet above the ground.
 Or above grade as we say.

 Find High points or high areas in your property: